ErikBoesen/Yalebot/README.md

 # Yalebot
 [![Build Status](https://travis-ci.org/ErikBoesen/Yalebot.svg?branch=master)](https://travis-ci.org/ErikBoesen/Yalebot)

-> A GroupMe chatbot for the Yale Class of 2023.
+> A GroupMe chatbot for Yale University.

 ![Screenshot](screenshot.png)

 ## Design
-Yalebot uses the [GroupMe Bots API](https://dev.groupme.com/tutorials/bots) for basic message exchanging, hosting a Flask server which listens for incoming webhooks then decides on a response.
+Yalebot uses the [GroupMe Bots API](https://dev.groupme.com/tutorials/bots) for message exchange, hosting a Flask server which listens for incoming webhooks calculates on a response.

+### Module structure
-In order to keep its code clean and maintainable, most of Yalebot's functions are compartmentalized under the subdirectory `modules/`.
-Each contains a class which is referenced in `bot.py` and implements a method `response` taking as parameters the query (message text following command invocation) and raw message dictionary from GroupMe.
-These modules inherit from the `Module` class, and a `DESCRIPTION` class variable should be assigned, primarily for `!help` pages.
+In order to keep code clean and maintainable, most bot systems are compartmentalized under the subdirectory `modules/`.
+Each contains a class that implements a method `response` taking as parameters the query (message text following command invocation) and raw message data from GroupMe.
+These modules inherit from the `Module` class.
+Class variables `DESCRIPTION` and `ARGC` should be assigned, giving a summary of component functions and the number of required arguments respectively.
 Each module must be instantiated in `bot.py`.

-Note that meme generation commands have their own dictionary for flexibility in the event of a change to their parameter structure.
-Simple commands (those which need no logical processing to generate a response and give a static response every time) are present in their own dictionary as well.
+Static text responses are present in the `static_commands` dictionary in `bot.py`.

 ## Platform
 Yalebot runs best on [Heroku](https://heroku.com).